Payment Flows

 This is for building internal systems that are used for taking payments with card details obtained by phone or mail orders.
 There will be higher fees for these transactions as the cardholder cannot be authenticated via 3DS.

-1. Create a payment page to be accessed by the merchant or their support team to enter the cardholder details
+- Create a payment page to be accessed by the merchant or their support team to enter the cardholder details

-3. Enter the card details obtained either over the phone or via mail
+MOTOtotransactionSourcewhen creating the access key - Enter the card details obtained either over the phone or via mail

-4. Execute payment by calling executePayment on the JavaScript object.
-This will return a promise which will resolve with the outcome of the transaction
+executePaymenton the JavaScript object.
+This will return a promise which will resolve with the outcome of the transaction - Confirm the status of the transaction by calling